MarxMustermann/OfMiceAndMechs/technicalConcepts/basicStructure.md

 === abstracted calculation ===

 Even if the other performance tweaks work, a truely massive AND detailed map will result in huge amounts of cpu load.
-In an ideal world, the boiler room would never use its internal detailed state, but use an easier secondary logic, like "produce x steam and consume x*y coal" to calculate state.
+In an ideal world, the boiler room would never use its internal detailed state, but use an easier secondary logic, like "produce x steam and consume x times y coal" to calculate state.
 The npc firering the furnace would not exist, but the interfaces to the environment would still be correct.

 This is still a fuzzy idea, but somewhere between events, defined interfaces, player assisted solving and a bit of cheating this should be possible.